vanheeringen-lab/psap/README.rst

    psap train -f /path/to/peptide-trainingset.fasta -l /path/top/known/pps-proteins.txt (optional)  -o /output/directory (optional)

-The trained RandomForest classifier is exported to json format and stored in the output directory.
+The trained RandomForest classifier will be exported to json format and stored in the output directory.

-3. *Predict llps score for peptide instances*
+3. *Predict llps score for new peptide instances*
 -----------------------------------------------
 .. code-block:: python